Simhyeon/gdmarp/README.md

 enables you to write macros once and render multiple formes without changing any of them.

-You can edit "index.gdt" which is created by init subcommand however you can also create new file and give the file to gdmarp with -N command followed by file name.
+You can edit "index.gddt" which is created by init subcommand however you can also create new file and give the file to gdmarp with -N command followed by file name.

 After writing all macros, simply call subcommand with proper backend modules